IPC Audit and Risk Committee Charter 2019-2020

 The Committee will meet at least four (4) times per year.
 A special meeting may be held to review IPC’s annual financial statements.

 The Chair is required to call a meeting if requested to do so by the CEO/Information Commissioner, or another Committee member.

 A meeting plan, including meeting dates and agenda items, will be agreed by the Committee each year.
 The meeting plan will cover all the Committee’s responsibilities as detailed in this Charter.

-The Committee may deal with matters out of session as appropriate.
+The Committee may deal with matters out of session as appropriate including by email, teleconference or in person.
 Minutes of any matters the Committee addresses out of session will be maintained by the Committee Secretariat.
 Matters may be separately minuted or recorded in the minutes of the next formal meeting.

 A quorum will consist of a majority of Committee members.
 A quorum must include at least two (2) independent members.

 Meetings can be held in person, by telephone or by video conference.